-- the EEP in Figure 6/P.57 shall correspond to the EEP position in Figure 5; - the line through the EEP in Figure 6/P.57 in the sectioning plane, perpendicular to the ear canal axis, shall lie in the HATS reference plane and be parallel to the HATS vertical plane; - the angle between the sectioning plane in Figure 6/P.57 and the HATS reference plane shall be 8° (lateral pinna pointing downwards).
+- the EEP in Figure 6/P.57 shall correspond to the EEP position in Figure 5; - the line through the EEP in the sectioning plane of Figure 6/P.57, perpendicular to the ear canal axis, shall be parallel to the HATS reference plane and HATS vertical plane.
+The ERP is positioned to the rear of the EEP; - the angle between the sectioning plane in Figure 6/P.57 and the HATS reference plane shall be 8° ( pinna pointing downwards); - the pinna simulator, including the ERP, shall be turned 11° around an axis through the EEP perpendicular to the above tilted sectioning plane (pinna pointing forwards).